-Senate Bill 19 with the -7 amendment requires that the state transfer the title and assets of the Warner Creek Correctional Facility to Lake County six months after closure.
+Senate Bill 19 requires that the state transfer the title and assets of the Warner Creek Correctional Facility to Lake County six months after closure.
 The measure authorizes Lake County to use the facility for any land use regardless of statewide planning goals or other land use statutes.
 The Warner Creek Correctional Facility is slated to be closed on July 1, 2022.